 Vernal Equinox in Wooster Hall

-The newly updated Wooster Hall has a neat feature at the bottom of the stairwell between the first and second floors.
-Above that stairwell there is a large skylight with 4 windows, and at the bottom of the stairs there are markings on the floor that show where the shadows between those windows will be at solar noon on the Vernal Equinox (see the image above).
+The newly updated Wooster Hall has a neat feature at the bottom of the staircase between the first and second floors.
+Above that stair there is a large skylight with 4 windows, and at the bottom of the stairs there are markings on the floor that show where the shadows between those windows will be at solar noon on the Vernal Equinox (see the image above).

 I was able to observe this phenomenon in some detail on Tuesday, 19 March 2018 (which was actually the day before the equinox, but the weather was expected to be cloudy the next day, and indeed it was).
 When I arrived I found a nice corner to observe from, and although I had not planned to do so ahead of time, I ended up taking a picture just about every minute (and more frequently right around solar noon) for an hour or so.
 After a little research I was able to write a Python script to put the images together in the following animated GIF (keep your eyes on the shafts of sunlight moving across the floor):